 Resources for Students

-Concentrations include Business Administration (General), Business Intelligence, Finance, International Business, Management Information Systems, Marketing and Values-Based Leadership.
+Concentrations include Business Administration (General), Business Intelligence, Finance, International Business, Marketing, Pricing Strategy and Values-Based Leadership.

 These are selected syllabi from courses within the Williams College of Business.
 Please note, however, that despite what information is posted in the syllabi, professors have the ability to alter their syllabi as needed.
 This resource is provided so students can do some research and get a general feel for a class/professor.

 The following guidelines were created to help undergraduate and graduate students write more professional documents.The guidelines cover:

 - Style and grammatical errors and guidelines

 - Styles for common business formats

 Graduate students at Xavier have the option to forward their Xavier email to a personal email account.
 Instructions for this process can be found through the Discover Services Website.

 Please note that emails from a professor to a class are sent directly to the Xavier email address.
 If a student elects not to participate in the email forwarding opportunity it is highly recommended to check Xavier email on a regular basis.